NYC FLAGSHIP STORE

 It’s finally here.
 After months of perspiration and years of inspiration, the Todd Snyder New York flagship is now officially open to the public.

 Located in a beautiful building on the north-east corner of Madison Square Park, it is a one-stop shop for everything a stylish man could need.
-Not only does it stock all of Todd Snyder’s own designs and his collaborations with like-minded brands, but you can also get a haircut at the in-shop Persons of Interest barber; grab a coffee or a beer and a bite at the in-house bar, El Rey; pick up a pair of sunglasses or eye glasses from Moscot; try on a vintage watch curated by the guys at Hodinkee; restock on grooming products from Aesop, or take home an iconic framed print from Sonic Editions.
+Not only does it stock all of Todd Snyder’s own designs and his collaborations with like-minded brands, but you can also get a haircut at The Kin Room salon; grab a coffee and a bite at the in-house cafe; pick up a pair of sunglasses or eye glasses from Moscot; try on a vintage watch curated by the guys at Hodinkee; restock on grooming products from Aesop, or take home an iconic framed print from Sonic Editions.
 And so very much more.
 Including in-store customer events.

 The flagship is laid out in such a way that you move seamlessly through the interconnected departments of the Todd Snyder world, from the main collection to City Gym sportswear to denim to the Tailoring Shop to what is quite possibly the best shoe offering in New York.
 There is a VIP room for personal appointments and an on-site tailor for made to measure suits and shirts as well as alterations.